runpod/docs/docs/serverless/references/operations.md

 sidebar_position: 2
 ---

 RunPod's endpoints facilitate submitting jobs and retrieving outputs.

+To use these endpoints, you will need to have your endpoint ID.
+The constructed URL will start with `https://api.runpod.ai/v2/{endpoint_id}/{operation}` followed by an operation.

-Endpoints available to all users are:
+Operations available to all users are:

 - `/run`: Asynchronous endpoint for submitting jobs.
 Returns a unique Job ID.
+  - Payload capacity: 10 MB
+  - Rate limit: 1000 per second
+  - Job availability: Successful job results are accessible for 30 minutes after completion
 - `/runsync`: Synchronous endpoint for shorter running jobs, returning immediate results.
+  - Payload capacity: 20 MB
+  - Rate limit: 2000 per second
+  - Job availability: Successful job results are accessible for 60 seconds after completion
 - `/stream/{job_id}`: For streaming results from generator-type handlers.
 - `/status/{job_id}`: To check the job status and retrieve outputs upon completion.
 - `/cancel/{job_id}`: To cancel a job prematurely.
 - `/health`: Provides worker statistics and endpoint health.
+  - Only accepts `GET` methods
-- `/purge-queue`: Clears all queued jobs.
+- `/purge-queue`: Clears all queued jobs, it will not cancel jobs in progress.